marijnleonardus/code-PhD-marijn/README.md

 Plots will be saved under `output` folder.

-`Modules` folder contains functions/classes that are imported in the functional scripts under `plotting_scripts` and `calculation_scripts`.
+`Modules` folder contains functions/classes that are imported in the individual `scripts`